apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO add 3 squares next to title, to show position in the page

 - TODO multi drum kick engine, combine waveform shape and waveform together, to give on more param for freq envelop
       - and add multi fx instead of fixed fx
       - should cutoff resonance goes away in favor of effect